zkwzk/ion-sdk-sample/README.md

 e.g. npm start -- recover did:ion:test:EiBoImStfIE3FVIsRM4L2CGGWTLrpiKMsxmKvk78-wdLDQ
 ```

-it will look for the specific did from the `did.json`, and use the private key and public key under the `recover` field to recover the origin did
+it will look for the specific did from the `did.json`, and use the private key and public key under the `recover` field to replace the next update key pair, replace the user key with key id prefix `r-` and replace the service node with id `local-node-recover`